 22 of 25All photos

 To end your meal on a sweet note, help yourself to fruit.
 "I make a tropical salad with pineapple, papaya, mango, and shredded coconut," says Krieger.
 "Not only is it lighter than other desserts, but it also feels unique."
 For a more indulgent splurge, have a chocolate-dipped strawberry (48 calories, 2g fat).
-Or make one of these guilt-free chocolate desserts.
+Or make one of these naturally-sweet desserts.

 Eating Light Tip #23: Pick the Right Slice